sketchplugins/plugin-directory/README.md

 - [Move It](https://github.com/dawidw/move-it), by Dawid Woźniak: Sketch plugin that let's you move selected layers verticaly and horizontaly.
 - [Color Copier](https://github.com/mfouquet/color-copier), by Michael Fouquet: Sketch Plugin to quickly copy color RGB/HEX values.
 - [Sketch Bounding Boxer](https://github.com/preciousforever/sketch-bounding-boxer), by precious design studio: A simple plugin to to toggle visibility of 'boundingBox' layers in a Sketch document.
-- [Sketch Color Palette](https://github.com/nerd0geek1/sketchcolorpalette), by Kohei Tabata: A Sketch Plugin to generate .clr(Color Palette) file from selected layers.
 - [Better Android Export](https://github.com/nickstamas/sketch-better-android-export), by Nick Stamas: A plugin for exporting layers for Android.
 Supports transparency and 1x and 2x base sizes.
-- [Sketch RTL](https://github.com/devinmancuso/sketch-rtl), by Devin Mancuso: Automatically create RTL layouts of your designs with this plugin for Bohemian Coding's Sketch 3
-- [Quick Export as PNG](https://github.com/richardgazdik/sketch-quickexport), by Richard Gazdik: Quick Export layers/artboards/symbols as PNG Plugin for Sketch.
 - [Sketch Aspect Ratio](https://github.com/preciousforever/sketch-aspect-ratio), by precious design studio: A simple plugin to apply preset or custom aspect ratios to a selected layer.
 - [Save with Device Frame](https://github.com/redgell/save-with-frame), by redgell: Sketch Plugin to generate pngs of artboards wrapped in a phone skin.
 - [Fix Styles](https://github.com/dinozavrix/sketch_fix_styles), by dinozavrix: Remove duplicate styles in Sketch